Cart

 If you’re still having trouble, contact our team at info@jackrabbit.bike.

-• If removing the front wheel: use a wrench to loosen one nut sufficiently until you can take the front wheel off.
+• Use a wrench to loosen one nut sufficiently until you can take the front wheel off.

-2. Loosen each nut on both sides of the wheel
+• Loosen each nut on both sides of the wheel.

-3. Use a screwdriver or other pry bar to dislodge the washer that sits between the nut and the frame.
-This should be able to be dislodged easily.
+• Use a screwdriver or pry bar to dislodge the washer between the nut and the frame.
+This should come off easily.

 To adjust your seat, find the quick release lever just below your seat cushion.